-The Baltic Stone team visited Almeria region of Spain, where Cuellar Stone Factory has been working since 1958.
-The Almeria region is famous for its stone mines, and is home to a number of such companies.
-The Cuellar Stone premises in Cantoria receive large quantities of rough granite, marble, travertine and quartzite blocks.
-The massive pieces of stone require powerful machinery to transport them and special equipment to cut them.
-The stone cutting machines with diamond wires at the Cuellar Stone premises slice marble slabs as easily as the knife slices cheese.
+The Baltic Stone team visited Almeria region of Spain, where Cuellar Stone factory has been working since 1958.
+Almeria is famous for its stone quarries, and is home to a number of stone working companies.
+Large quantities of rough granite, marble, travertine and quartzite blocks are brought to the Cuellar Stone premises in Cantoria.
+These massive lumps of stone need powerful machinery to transport them from the quarries and special equipment to cut them.
+At Cuellar Stone, rock cutting machines with diamond wires slice marble blocks into slabs as easily as the knife cuts cheese.

 During the first processing cycle, the square blocks are skilfully cut into 2, 3, 4 cm thick slabs.
-They are then used to make worktops, wall and facade cladding and flooring.
+They are then used to make worktops, facades, wall and floor cladding.
 The slabs are either polished to give the surface high gloss, or brushed, fired, aged using special techniques.

-The Cuellar Stone factory buildings and warehouses are spread over 35 thousand square meters.
+The Cuellar Stone factory buildings and warehouses are spread over 35 thousand square meters of land.
 Approximately 6,000 cubic meters of stone blocks are cut here each year.
 The offices and showrooms alone account for almost 2 000 square metres, although you wouldn't know it from looking at the main building from the street - it looks like a small, pretty castle.

 In collaboration with Spanish research centres and universities, Cuellar Stone's specialists have developed a range of stone care products and techniques for treatment and maintenance of each type of stone.
 Their use depends on the requirements of the project and the optimum effect desired.